react-auth-kit/react-auth-kit/docs/getting_started/signin.md

 ---
-title: Sign In
+title: Sign In - React Auth Kit
 description: Setup the powerful Sign In operation of React auth kit using both React Hook and Higher Order Component.
 ---

-# Sign In
+# Sign In :material-location-enter:

 > :material-lock: Implement Sign In on your Single Page Web App